American Psychological Association Committee of Psychology Teachers at Community Colleges (PT@CC) was established in 2001 to:

 "The State of Psychology at Community Colleges, 2009 Salvador Macias, et alAmerican Psychological Association August 18, 2009 In 2008 APA's Committee for PT@CC conducted a survey of community college faculty in the US. about faculty status (full time, adjunct status, other employment), educational level, demographics, work load (courses per term, campus and community service), courses taught, professional activity, teaching "style" (distance education, service-learning, learning communities, technology used), etc. 1,800 responses representing over 600 community colleges. presentation slides

 PT@CC Adjunct Faculty Resource Manual Resources from veteran teachers of psychology on how to best teach an introductory psychology course at a community college.

 As community colleges ramp up their psychology research programs, they're easing the way for students who dream of doctorates American Psychological Association's monthly publication, Monitor on PsychologyMarch 2011

-Toward a Model for Undergraduate Research in Psychology at the Two-Year College Jennifer O'Loughlin-Brooks and Valerie T. Smith.
+Toward a Model for Undergraduate Research in Psychology at the Two-Year College Jennifer O'Loughlin-Brooks and Valerie T. Smith (Page 132).